-Further studies should be carried out to determine the concentration of heavy metals in soil and water of the study area.
-The study should also be extended to different areas of Kalambaina.
-Further studies should also be carried out to assess heavy metals in bloods of people living around Kalambaina area.
+Further studies should be carried out to determine the concentration of heavy metals in water of the study areas.
+The study should also be extended to different areas of Kalambaina, moverover, studies should also be carried out to assess heavy metals in blood of people residing at Northern Cement Company of Nigeria (Sokoto Cement) Kalambaina area.